 Taking all of those assumptions into account, the estimated odds of the S&P 500 having any particular value look like this:

-So as you can see there is a tiny chance that the market will be below 618 in 2024, and some tiny chance that it will be above 4,948.
+So as you can see there is a tiny chance that the market will be below 618 in 2024, and a tiny chance that it will be above 4,948.
 The most likely of these various ranges is 1,237 to 1,855, where there is a 29% probability of the market being between those two values.

 That’s not exactly encouraging and the chart suggests that there is a near 50% chance that the market could be lower in 2024 than it is today.
-That would be especially unpleasant given that the S&P 500 spent most of the previous decade failing to make new highs as well.
+That would be unpleasant given that the S&P 500 spent most of the previous decade failing to make new highs as well.

-I’ve highlighted the range that contains today’s value of 1,980 and clearly there’s a good chance that the market could still be at that level 10 years from now.
+I’ve highlighted the range that contains today’s value of 1,980 and clearly, there’s a good chance that the market could still be at that level 10 years from now.

 None of this bodes particularly well for long-term investors of large-cap US stocks.

-Of course if you’re optimistic then you could always argue that we’re in a long-term bull market and that there’s a 50% chance the market could be higher in 2024 than it is today.
+Of course, if you’re optimistic then you could always argue that we’re in a long-term bull market and that there’s a 50% chance the market could be higher in 2024 than it is today.